SPIRITUAL SPHERES

 best policy.

-The temporizing policy of many nations has put off the day of battle,
+The temporizing policy of many nations has put off the

 but culminated the day of earthquake.
 The temporizing policy